One of two simple sorts isn't working. Can't reset original order (js/jq)

-I’ve been out of scripting for some years and thought to make a “quick” upgrade to this page…
+I’ve been out of scripting for a good time and thought to make a “quick” upgrade to this page…

 http://www.solartiming.com/store--e-books-TMP.php